TADTS comfirms ransomware attack with data breach notices to 748,763 people

 On July 9, 2024, The Alcohol & Drug Testing Service (TADTS) discovered a significant cybersecurity incident that resulted in the unauthorized download of sensitive data from its systems.
 The breach was extensive, affecting a reported total of 748,763 individuals across the United States.
 Among those impacted, 3,525 were Texas residents, while two individuals each were affected in Maine and Massachusetts.

-The compromised information included a wide range of personally identifiable information (PII) and protected health information (PHI).
-Specifically, the data exposed consisted of names, addresses, Social Security numbers, driver’s license numbers, government-issued ID numbers (such as passport or state ID card numbers), dates of birth, credit or debit card numbers, health insurance information, and financial account numbers.
-This information was collected from individuals in connection with employment-related screening tests.
+The disclosed types of compromised information included a wide range of personally identifiable information (PII) and protected health information (PHI): names, addresses, Social Security numbers, driver’s license numbers, government-issued ID numbers (such as passport or state ID card numbers), dates of birth, credit or debit card numbers, health insurance information, and financial account numbers.

-TADTS detected suspicious activity on July 9, 2024, and immediately began an investigation.
+When TADTS detected suspicious activity on July 9, 2024, they immediately began an investigation.
 The company confirmed that an unauthorized actor had downloaded data from its systems.
 The investigation, which involved a professional data mining team, took several months due to the volume of information involved.
 The review concluded recently, leading to the identification of affected individuals.
-As of now, there is no evidence of identity theft or fraud linked to the incident.

 The Alcohol & Drug Testing Service's response